 When to See a Manhattan Dermatologist

 When you get tired of looking at your stretch marks — or if over time, they don’t seem to be fading to your satisfaction — your NYC dermatologist can help.
-It’s also important to visit a medical doctor specializing in skin care so that you can be sure you don’t have any underlying condition that’s causing your stretch marks.

 The type of treatment you and your NYC dermatologist decide to try depends on a variety of factors, including how much you’re willing to pay.
 Insurance doesn’t cover stretch mark removal because it’s considered a cosmetic procedure.
 Other considerations include: